rmatcha-ml-labs/DataAnalysis-with-Pandas/README.md

        For Categorical Data Missing values treatment we will use 'Mode'

-       For the Measured or numarical columns we will use 'Mean'
+       For the Measured or numarical columns we will use 'Mean'  or 'Median'

+       When we have an outlier in the data then 'Median' and if there is no outlier then Mean

     2) Encoding the Categorical Variables etc